-The air bag readiness light should flash for a few seconds when you turn the ignition key to RUN.
+The air bag readiness light should flash for a few seconds when you turn the ignition key to ON.
 If the light doesn't come on then, have it fixed so it will be ready to warn you if there is a problem.

-Charging System Light
+Charging System Indicator Light

-This light should come on briefly when you turn on the ignition, before starting the engine, as a check to show you it is working.
+The charging system indicator light will come on when you turn on the ignition, but the engine is not running, as a check to show you it is working.

-After the engine starts, the light should go out.
-If it stays on or comes on while you are driving, you may have a problem with your charging system.
-It could indicate a problem with the generator drive belt, or some other charging system problem.
+When the engine is running, the light should go out.

+If it stays on, or comes on while you are driving and you hear a chime, you may have a problem with the electrical charging system.
+It could indicate that you have a loose generator drive belt or another electrical problem.
 Have it checked right away.
 Driving while this light is on could drain your battery.

-If you must drive a short distance with this light on, it helps to turn off all your accessories, such as the radio and air conditioner.
+If you must drive a short distance with the light on, be certain to turn off all your accessories, such as the radio and air conditioner.